Parsons (NYSE:PSN) Issues FY 2021 Earnings Guidance

 Parsons (NYSE:PSN) issued an update on its FY 2021 earnings guidance on Wednesday morning.
-The company provided earnings per share guidance of – for the period.
+The company provided EPS guidance of – for the period.
 The company issued revenue guidance of $3.85 billion-$4.05 billion, compared to the consensus revenue estimate of $3.95 billion.

-Parsons (NYSE:PSN) last posted its quarterly earnings results on Wednesday, May 5th.
-The company reported $0.34 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.33 by $0.01.
-The business had revenue of $874.70 million during the quarter, compared to analyst estimates of $921.96 million.
+Parsons (NYSE:PSN) last released its earnings results on Wednesday, May 5th.
+The company reported $0.34 earnings per share for the quarter, topping analysts’ consensus estimates of $0.25 by $0.09.
+The company had revenue of $874.70 million during the quarter, compared to the consensus estimate of $921.96 million.
 Parsons had a return on equity of 10.08% and a net margin of 2.27%.
-The business’s revenue was down 9.9% compared to the same quarter last year.
-During the same period in the prior year, the business earned $0.33 earnings per share.
-On average, analysts forecast that Parsons will post 1.88 EPS for the current year.
+The firm’s quarterly revenue was down 9.9% on a year-over-year basis.
+During the same quarter in the previous year, the company posted $0.33 earnings per share.
+On average, research analysts expect that Parsons will post 1.88 earnings per share for the current fiscal year.

 Parsons Corporation provides technology based solutions in the defense, intelligence, and critical infrastructure markets in North America, the Middle East, and internationally.
 It operates through two segments, Federal Solutions and Critical Infrastructure.
 The company offers cyber security and intelligence services, as well as offensive and defensive cybersecurity platforms, tools, and operations to U.S.